Table of Contents

 Congratulations!
 You have successfully used the

-function to read and store values from the standard input.
+Scanfunction to read and store values from the standard input.

 Conclusion

-function in Go.
+In this tutorial, you learned about the Scan function in Go.
 We covered its purpose, usage, and how to work with it to read formatted input from the standard input.
-Now you can use the Scan
+Now you can use the Scan function to interactively read user input and process it in your Go programs.
+Experiment with different data types and format strings to expand your understanding of the Scan function’s capabilities.

-Remember to check the Go documentation for more details and additional functions provided by the fmt
+Remember to check the Go documentation for more details and additional functions provided by the fmt package.

 Happy coding in Go!